 Festivals & Events

-The Sumidagawa Fireworks Festival dates back to 1733 and, despite a few interruptions throughout the years, it has regularly been held since 1978.
-One of Tokyo's largest and most urban fireworks displays, the view of the colorful lights surrounding Tokyo Sky Tree is genuinely delightful.
+The Sumidagawa Fireworks Festival is said to have originated from the Ryogoku Kawaki-no-Kiraki Fireworks launched by the 8th shogun, Tokugawa Yoshimune, in 1733 to pray for the end of a famine and to ward off evil spirits.
+It is considered the oldest fireworks festival on record.
+It is one of Tokyo's largest and most urban fireworks displays and the view of the colorful lights surrounding Tokyo Skytree is particularly stunning.
 Pyrotechnic companies compete to show off their finest works, often introducing new types of fireworks during the event.